After over two weeks in Ecuador, I feel like I’ve had an authentic local experience.

 As Ecuador’s capital city, Quito is full of culture, commercialism, and typical city life.
 Looking down over the city from above is almost as amazing than exploring the city at ground level.

-Another highlight of Quito was the Festival de los Luces, or Festival of Lights.
+A very special moment I had in Quito was attending the Festival de los Luces, or Festival of Lights.
 For every night this past week, the churches of the Centro Historico acted as stages for creative light displays while dramatic music played over speakers.
 Though the city was so crowded you could barely walk at times, the light shows were well worth the discomfort.

 The entire night was gorgeous, and we finished the festival by buying a typical snack called Choclo con Queso.
 This is basically corn on the cob cooked on grills by the side of the road and covered in butter, mayonnaise, and cheese.